aligueye/perceptron-learner/README.md

 - All the epoch stats files and all the plots from T4.
 6. D5
 - All the written reports from T5.
-7. The shuffled data files from tasks 4.1 and 4.2
+7. The shuffled data files from tasks 4.1 and 4.2 (.data file)
 # Instructions for Use
 1. Compatibile with python 3.6.0.
 2. TCNJ HPC specific instructions: